N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Experiments and Analysis

 \section{Experiments and Analysis}

-This section begins by presenting the intuitive safety characteristics derived from latent representation trajectories, illustrating how model representations evolve under different dialogue families.
-Subsequently, from a dynamical perspective, we systematically examine the correspondence between these latent features and the model’s surface-level safety behaviors, thereby validating the safety representation hypothesis proposed earlier.
-On this basis, we employ quantified safety feature metrics to evaluate various aligned models and compare their rankings with those obtained from systematic traditional red-teaming evaluations, demonstrating a high degree of consistency in safety scales as well as a significant advantage in evaluation cost.
-Finally, we investigate the statistical consistency of the ranking results across different datasets and sample sizes, analyzing the stability of this evaluation framework under changes in data distribution and sampling conditions.
+In this section, we employ quantified safety feature metrics to evaluate various aligned models and compare their rankings' correlation and consistency with those obtained from systematic traditional red-teaming evaluations, demonstrating a high degree of consistency in safety scales as well as a significant advantage in evaluation cost.
+Finally, we investigate the statistical consistency of the ranking results across different datasets and sample sizes, analyzing the stability of our evaluation framework under changes in data distribution and sampling conditions.